 Women's World Day of Prayer National Committee representative

-In January 2017 I became the Methodist Church’s representative to the Women’s World Day of Prayer (WWDP) National Committee for England, Wales and Northern Ireland.
-It is such a privilege to be part of this wonderful world-wide, inter-denominational prayer movement.
+Charity is the Methodist Church’s representative to the World Day of Prayer (WDP) National Committee for England, Wales and Northern Ireland, and represents WDP on the MWiB Forum.

 I have been involved with the MWIB sometime now.
 I have been in the Methodist Church since I was in my teens, Born as a Dutch Reformed Church member were my parent were devoted Christians.
 That is where I went to Sunday school and was baptised.
 Confirmed in the Methodist Church in Zimbabwe and was involved in various leadership positions, steward, treasurer, etc and become a local preacher.

 I am originally from Zimbabwe migrated to the United Kingdom in 2005, to study Theology and Counselling at London School of Theology (LST).
 Currently I am in my 6th year as a Methodist Minister.

 Before coming to UK I lost my husband Charles Chanakira in a car accident 2000, he left me with three young children, two boys and one girl, who are now grown up and have given me five lovely grandchildren.

 For over 15 years in Zimbabwe, I worked for The Employment Council for Motor industry, were I gained a lot of experience in labour conflict resolution and collective bargaining negotiations.